 Derived from the leaves of mitragyna speciosa, a tree native to Southeast Asia, kratom has been used for centuries as an analgesic and recreational drug.

 Proponents in the United States say the drug is a useful treatment for opioid withdrawal.

-The drug has garnered a large following in the United States, where grassroots organizers successfully convinced the Drug Enforcement Agency (DEA) in November 2016 to abandon its attempts to add the drug to their list of controlled substances.
+The drug has garnered a large following in the United States, where grassroots organizers successfully convinced the Drug Enforcement Administration (DEA) in November 2016 to abandon its attempts to add the drug to their list of controlled substances.